elenasacristan/CookBook/Readme.md

 **Create interactive visualization using DC/JS Crossfilter**

-I learn how to set up the connection between mongodb and DC/JS Crossfilter by following the tutorial in the link below:
+I learnt how to set up the connection between mongodb and DC/JS Crossfilter by watching the following the tutorial in the link below:

 http://adilmoujahid.com/posts/2015/01/interactive-data-visualization-d3-dc-python-mongodb/